-Transfer course equivalents to university courses apply toward the baccalaureate degree exactly as do their counterparts taken at the University.
+Transfer courses equivalent to CWU courses will apply toward the baccalaureate degree.
 Other transfer courses that are not exact equivalents may also be accepted and allowed as general electives in the degree program with approval.

 The University endorses the Policy on Inter-College Transfer and Articulation Among Washington Public Colleges and Universities published by the Higher Education Coordinating Board.
 The policy deals with the rights and responsibilities of transfer students and the review and appeal process in transfer credit disputes.
 For more detailed information, contact the Registrar Services.

 The University will accept a maximum of 90 community college credits.
 Additional coursework which exceeds that amount may be used to meet specific requirements but additional credits will not be allowed.
-Credits earned in courses numbered 100 and above will be accepted provided the courses require university-level study.
-Credits earned in courses numbered below 100 may be allowed to fulfill specific requirements with approval of the appropriate chair.
+Credits earned in courses numbered 100 and above are generally accepted provided the courses require university-level study.
 Credits earned in lower division courses (normally numbered 100/200) will not be allowed toward meeting upper division credit requirements.

 Academic Associate degrees which are part of direct transfer agreements between the University and Washington community colleges will meet the general education requirement of a bachelor's degree.
-Community colleges offer several kinds of Associate degrees, therefore, students who plan to transfer to the University should check with their counselors to make sure they are enrolled in the one which is a part of the agreement.
+Community colleges offer several kinds of Associate degrees, therefore, students who plan to transfer to the University should check with their counselors to make sure they are enrolled in the appropriate degree program.
 Students who earned the AA degree prior to the date of direct transfer agreement between the University and individual community colleges may petition the Provost or his designee for acceptance of their degree to meet general education requirements.

-Transfer students without a transferrable associate degee from a Washington state community college wishing to complete such a degree must complete it by the time they have completed 45 credits or one calendar year, whichever comes earlier, after initial enrollment at Central in order for the AA degree to satisfy the general education requirements at CWU.
+Transfer students without a transferrable associate degee from a Washington state community college wishing to complete such a degree must complete it by the time they have completed 45 credits or one calendar year, whichever comes earlier, after initial enrollment at Central in order for the AA degree to satisfy the general education requirements at Central Washington University.

 Academic transfer associate of arts degrees from a college or university outside Washington state accredited by the Northwest Association of Schools and Colleges will meet the general education requirements of a bachelor's degree.